What is a virtual town hall meeting?

 The job gets more manageable in an online town hall meeting, though.
 Speakers can be onboarded on the virtual stage with a click.
 Moderators can get real-time feedback in the chats and react to it.

-What’s the format of a virtual town hall meeting?
+What’s the agenda and format of a virtual town hall meeting?

 1) Energizing kick-offs